FAO Trains 500 Farmers, Officials Against Locust Attack - UrduPoint

 FAO Trains 500 Farmers, Officials Against Locust Attack

-Food and Agriculture Organization of the United Nations (FAO) in collaboration with the Federal Plant Protection and Agriculture Department, Punjab have trained over 500 local farmers, government officials and technical staff in order to create awareness about different types of locusts , besides introducing the measures to control any possible attack of locust on seasonal crops
+The Food and Agriculture Organization (FAO) of the United Nations in collaboration with the Federal Plant Protection and Agriculture Department, Punjab have trained over 500 local farmers, government officials and technical staff in order to create awareness about different types of locusts, besides introducing measures to control any possible attack of locust on seasonal crops

-In this regard, the FAO organized a two-day capacity building training, that were followed by a workshop on desert locust, survey and control delivered to over 500 local farmers to increase their general awareness about the different types of locusts and the problems that arise with changes in climate patterns.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Aug, 2019 ) :The Food and Agriculture Organization (FAO) of the United Nations in collaboration with the Federal Plant Protection and Agriculture Department, Punjab have trained over 500 local farmers, government officials and technical staff in order to create awareness about different types of locusts, besides introducing measures to control any possible attack of locust on seasonal crops.

-The training which, aimed at to facilitate control measures and technical capacity building of 45 concerned professionals working in the Department of Plant Protection, and Provincial Agriculture Departments to counter the phenomenon of a desert locust outbreak in areas of Balochistan, Sindh and Punjab.
+The FAO organized a two-day capacity building training, followed by one desert locust, survey and control for over 500 farmers to increase their general awareness about the different types of locusts and the problems that arise with changes in climate patterns.

-Learning activities ranged from survey methods to spray timings and other standard operating procedures of ground desert locust survey operation.
+The training, which was aimed at facilitating control measures and technical capacity building of 45 professionals working in the Department of Plant Protection, and Provincial Agriculture Departments to counter the phenomenon of a desert locust outbreak in areas of Balochistan, Sindh and Punjab.

-Addressing the concluding secession of the workshop, Malik Numan Ahmad Langrial, Minister for Agriculture Punjab Said that the awareness sessions were vital for farmers, their families, and entire cities.
+Addressing the concluding secession of the workshop, Malik Numan Ahmad Langrial, Minister for Agriculture Punjab Said , the awareness sessions were vital for farmers, their families, and entire cities.

 "FAO is mandated to provide information on the general locust situation to all interested countries and to give timely warnings and forecasts to those countries in danger of locust attack.
 This year in view of locust spread in Balochistan, followed by its outbreak in Sindh and Punjab provinces, FAO is actively engaged with key stakeholders to build technical capacity of relevant departments," said Shakeel Ahmed Khan, Sector Specialist, FAO Pakistan.